-A serene and tranquil atmosphere is what welcomes you to Nyamisati village, in Kibiti district, a town about 180kms from Dar es salaam one of Tanzania’s major cities.
-Standing on the makeshift pier at the mouth of the Rufiji Delta, i can see the lush mangrove forest at a distance, magnificent, tall and green, a refreshing and breath-taking scenery.
-It is East Africa’s largest mangrove forest Rufiji delta which is home to 53,255 ha of mangrove forest.
-It is also part of the larger Rufiji-Mafia- Kilwa RAMSAR site, a wetland of International Importance.
+A serene and tranquil atmosphere is what welcomes you to Nyamisati village, in Kibiti district, a town about 180kms from Dar es Salaam in Tanzania.
+Standing on the makeshift pier at the mouth of the Rufiji Delta, I can see the lush mangrove forest at a distance, magnificent, tall and green, a refreshing and breath-taking scenery.
+Home to 52,255 hectares of mangroves, it is East Africa’s largest forest that is also part of the larger Rufiji-Mafia- Kilwa RAMSAR site, a wetland of international importance.

 According to the population census 2015, Rufiji delta has a population of about 12000 people directly depending on the deltas ecosystem for their daily sustenance.
 The entire delta has approximately 22 villages.
 Though the most common source of livelihood been fishing, the fish catch has reduced over the years and Mr. Yusuf attributes this to overharvesting of the mangroves.
 Mr. Yusuf reiterates that there is need to conserve the mangrove forest in the delta for its importance as; it creates healthy breeding sites for fish; farming sites for rice and also provides building poles and timber – all of which translate to income for his other communities that depend on them.
 According to Mr. Ismail Saidi, the MCA Tanzania Project Manager, the main cause of mangrove loss and degradation in the delta is illegal logging.
 When we visited Tanzania Forest Service (TFS), we were welcomed by huge piles of logs lying in their premises.
 It was confirmed that these were seized during patrols and now they await an open market, where licenced business traders will bid to buy them.
 TFS continues to work within its set mandate to regulate and control mangrove forest harvesting as stipulated by law, but confesses it has not been an easy job and they are in need of more resources.
 Other causes of mangrove loss and degradation range from agriculture developments for rice and large-scale irrigation schemes to overexploitation by vulnerable local communities for fish and timber, in the absence of alternative income sources.
 On top of this, the effects of human-induced climate change also loom.